david-lai/prism-ui-minerva-ui-smart-sync/README.md

 # minerva-ui

-# Welcome to your the UI for Nutanix Buckets
+# Welcome to your the UI for Nutanix Files

 This application uses webpack and npm.
 We have two types of builds